anirudh9260/my_android_projects/README.md

 # my_android_projects
-This repository contains all my Android Projects
+This repository contains all my Android Projects.